Code-Institute-Submissions/milestone-project-113/README.md

 4. Hotel Price Markers

    - Display the price per night as the marker for each hotel.
-This information can be obtained by conducting a Hotel Prices search using the Google Hotel Prices API.
+This information can be obtained by conducting a hotel prices search using the Google Hotel Prices API.

 5. Add Attraction Entry Prices to Infowindows.

    - Amend the attraction infowindows to include the attraction's entry price.
-This information can be obtained by amending the place details search.
+This information can be obtained by conducting a place details search using the Sygic Travel API.

 6. Add Restaurant Price Levels to Infowindows.